lgbouma/cdips/drivers/HOWTO.md

-   and pass to reconstructive TFA. also writes `which_references_and_clusters_matter.txt` (to know how badly your results depend on the Dias 2014 catalog)
+   and pass to reconstructive TFA. also writes `which_references_and_clusters_matter.txt` (to know how badly your results depend on the Dias 2014 catalog) also makes plots that show the distribution of results.

 6. [optional] `skim_cream`: make BLS/SPDM two-panel checkplots for the "cream" determined by the TLS and LS checks above.